heuperman/bank_tech_test/README.md

 ## Get started

-To open up IRB in your terminal type `irb` and hit enter.
+To open up IRB in your terminal and load the app type:
+`irb -r ./lib/account.rb`

 ### List of commands: